UTC South Durham offers new routes to success

 'We are delighted that so many local companies have chosen to work with us and our students,' said principal Tom Dower.
 'UTCs are a new concept in education.
 They give young people the chance to acquire academic qualifications –plus specialist technical skills in engineering.
 In addition, they have a programme of visits, placements and projects.'

 Students who join in year 10 will study nine or ten GCSE subjects: the core subjects of English, Maths, Science and Engineering plus two extra options.
-All students undertake the Duke of York Technical Award, a specialist qualification available only to UTCs, that acknowledges academic achievement and industrial experience at bronze and silver levels.
+All students undertake the The Baker Award for Technical Education, a specialist qualification available only to UTCs, that acknowledges academic achievement and industrial experience at bronze and silver levels.

 For young people who enjoy practical learning and are attracted by the increasingly ambitious and varied opportunities offered by the high tech world of manufacturing, engineering and science, UTC South Durham is proving to be the ideal choice.
 The longer day, business dress, lack of bells and being on first name terms with staff help students take their first steps into the world of work.

 They are holding an Open Evening Tuesday 26 November 17.30- 19.30 where the public can meet staff, employers and current students and find out what is on offer.